epccs/RPUno/KNL/README.md

 avrdude done.
 Thank you.
 ```

-__Warning__ verify that the size is less than 98% the bootloader takes about 2%.
+__Warning__ verify that your compile size is less than 98%.
+The bootloader takes about 2%.

 Now connect with picocom (or ilk).